malvuln/RansomLord/README.md

 Windows event log feature -e flag will now log the SHA256 hash of the ransomware.<br>

 [Generating exploits] <br>
- The -g flag lists Ransomware to exploit based on the selected Ransomware group.
+ The -g flag lists ransomware to exploit based on the selected ransomware group.
  It will output a 32 or 64-bit DLL appropriately named based on the family selected.

 [Strategy]  <br>